 The prairies still have intact ecotones to basin swamp, scrub, sandhill, and mesic flatwood communities.
-The large expanses of flatwoods and Basin Swamps in the proposal provide habitat for many species of animals.
+The proposal provide habitat for many species of animals.
 No archaeological sites are known from the project.
 The uplands on the site are moderately vulnerable to development, particularly in the Tarkiln Bayou area.